At present, Canada does not permit the manufacturing of concentrates and edibles for retail to the general public. In

-With regulations being introduced in the year ahead, established food manufacturers who do not yet have cannabis experience would be very interested in achieving a Research & Development Licence for a designated area in their existing facility.
-For example, a chocolate manufacturer could continue manufacturing non-cannabis chocolate while at the same time devoting some of their facility space to experimenting with infusing cannabis into chocolate, assessing the shelf life and taste, and testing the consistency and potency of its experimental formulations.
+With regulations for edibles being introduced later this year, established food manufacturers who do not yet have cannabis experience would be very interested in obtaining a Research & Development License to experiment with infusing cannabis into their current line of products, assessing the shelf life and taste, and testing the consistency and potency of experimental formulations.
+These existing businesses would also be interested in initiating a Micro or Standard Processing License application, the class of cannabis authorization required to commercially produce edible cannabis products.

-CCI can also offer the following services to help our clients prepare for the upcoming edibles market:
+CCI can offer the following services to help our clients prepare for the upcoming edibles market:

-- Building HACCP / Preventative Control Plan and environmental program to be compliant within food safety regulations
+- Building a Preventative Control Plan (PCP) and environmental program to be compliant within food safety regulations i.e. CODEX Alimentarius, Safe Food for Canadians Regulations (SFCR)

 - Gap assessment of existing programs against regulatory requirements or Global Food Safety Initiative (GFSI) benchmarked schemes

 - Compliance within the Safe Foods for Canadians Regulationsor other food safety regulations relevant to the industry and jurisdiction

 - Building Quality Management Systems (QMS) based on GFSI benchmarked schemes such as Safe Quality Food (SQF), The British Retail Consortium (BRC), Food Safety System Certification (FSSC 22000), or International Featured Standards (IFS), (etc).

 - Training in current Good Manufacturing Practice (cGMP), HACCP, Preventative Controls and other relevant regulatory requirements

 Cannabis Compliance Inc is the world’s largest professional cannabis consulting firm, with over 80 full time salary employees across Canada.
 Contact us today to start a conversation around preparing for the upcoming edibles market.